August 29, 2016

 Build your resume

 True, college is expensive, but it's also an investment.
-College graduates earned about 63% more than those with only high school diplomas in 2013, according to a study by the Pew Research Center.
+College graduates earned about 63% more than those with only high school diplomas in 2013, according to a Pew Research Study.

 Make sure you get that degree — but improve yourself in other ways, too.
 Learn a foreign language and volunteer for leadership positions.
 These skills will set you apart in a competitive job market.